clabrugere/fastapi-fraud-detection/README.md

 - `/prediction` for inference on X dataset passed as payload.
 It needs to be a list of samples, but this list can contain only one for point inference.

+## Context

+The business problem used as an example is about fraud detection in banking transactions.
+The dataset contains over 20k transactions records described by 112 numerical features that are anonymized, and the goal is to predict a binary outcome of either a transaction is fraudulent or legit, and hence is a binary classification problem.

+In this case, the objective is to maximize the recall (tp / (tp + fn)) as we can to find a maximum amount of fraudulent transactions as true positives are more important than false positives.

 ## How to use

 Clone the repository in a local directory: